 Please note: For information about individual programs—such as start and end dates, format (hybrid or on site), application requirements, curriculum, cost, and many other details—visit the program page.
 Programs vary depending the Northeastern college or school in which they originate.

-In early November 2020, the Roux Institute opened its campus in the city’s Old Port district at 100 Fore St., also the new headquarters of corporate partner WEX, Inc. This initial campus, just one block from the eastern waterfront, features 25,000 square feet of space for classrooms, study, and meetings.
-Programs are taught both online and in person.
-Plans call for a permanent campus by 2024, with space for research laboratories as well as teaching.
+In early November 2020, the Roux Institute opened its campus in the city’s Old Port district at 100 Fore St., also the new headquarters of industry partner WEX, Inc. This initial campus, just one block from the eastern waterfront, features 44,000 square feet of space for classrooms, study, and meetings.
+Courses are delivered from the Roux Institute campus in hybrid fashion (in-person with remote attendees).

 There is also ample on-street parking.
 A new garage under construction at 100 Fore St. will soon offer additional parking.

-The Roux Institute is the newest node in Northeastern’s network of 11 campuses, all of which provide education through academic programs and curricula developed with the university’s nine colleges and schools.
-However, studying in Portland means you’ll participate in an enhanced and distinctive cohort experience—one that brings together graduate-level learners and employer partners from the city, the state of Maine, and the Northeast region.
+The Roux Institute is part of Northeastern University’s global campus network, all of which provide education through academic programs and curricula developed by or with the university’s nine colleges and schools.
+Studying in Portland means you’ll participate in an enhanced and distinctive cohort experience — one that brings together graduate-level learners and industry partners from the city, the state of Maine, and the Northeast region.

-Under normal circumstances, co-op involves working full-time, on site, for four to eight months, at one of Northeastern’s many employer partners.
-In 2019-2020, the Roux Institute welcomed 11 new Maine-based corporate partners into this network.
+Co-op typically involves working full-time, on site, for four to eight months, at one of Northeastern’s many industry partners.
+The Roux Institute maintains a powerful industry partner network in Maine and beyond, many of which hire co-ops to perform critical work within their organization.
 You can apply and interview for co-op positions at an employer aligned with your interests.
 Most co-ops offer a competitive wage or salary, which varies by employer.

 Experiential Network projects are a popular and effective way for students to gain resumé-building experience and expand their professional networks.
 XN projects are challenging virtual projects that you can complete in about six weeks under the direction of a company mentor.
 This work is unpaid because it represents an extension of academic coursework.

 The time to completion varies depending on your schedule and whether you do a co-op.
 Full-time students typically take two four-credit courses per semester and finish in two to two-and-a-half years.
 Most part-time students take one four-credit course per semester, so their time-to-degree might be three to three-and-a-half years.
 The Align program is 44 credits and consists of two semesters of academic bridge courses and two semesters of master’s-level core courses and electives.
-Please visit the webpage for details regarding the program that interests you.
+Please visit the program page for course roadmaps regarding your program of interest.

 Transfer applicants follow the same process and timeline as any other applicant for admission.
 Once admitted, please talk with a program advisor about the transfer credit process, which at Northeastern varies by college.
 Please note that we will not evaluate courses for transfer until after you have been accepted.